remkop/picocli-jansi-graalvm/README.md

 The [Jansi](https://github.com/fusesource/jansi) library makes it easy to enable ANSI escape codes in the `cmd.exe` console or PowerShell console.
 Unfortunately, the Jansi library (as of version 1.18) by itself is not sufficient to show show colors in the console when running as a GraalVM native image in Windows.

-`jansi-substratevm` is a helper library that enables the use of ANSI escape codes in GraalVM native image applications running on Windows.
+`picocli-jansi-substratevm` is a helper library that enables the use of ANSI escape codes in GraalVM native image applications running on Windows.

 ## Usage

-The `AnsiConsole` class can be used as a drop-in replacement of the standard Jansi `org.fusesource.jansi.AnsiConsole` class to enable the Jansi ANSI support, either when running on the JVM or as a native image application.
+The `picocli.jansi.substratevm.AnsiConsole` class can be used as a drop-in replacement of the standard Jansi `org.fusesource.jansi.AnsiConsole` class to enable the Jansi ANSI support, either when running on the JVM or as a native image application.

 ```java